yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >    - Click Run Tool
 >
 >    > <comment-title> An easier-to-read table </comment-title>
 >    > This tool creates a table from the VCF file.
-The columns are tab-deliminated.
-Take a look at table and see if it is now easier to read.
+The columns are tab-delimited.
+Take a look at the table and see if it is now easier to read.
 It can also be imported to R/RStudio/Excel more easily.
 >    {: .comment}
 >
 > 2. {% tool [Text reformatting with awk](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_awk_tool/9.3+galaxy1) %} with the following parameters: